 Greg McGee has written for theatre, television and film.
 His first play, Foreskin’s Lament (1980), drew on Rugby culture of the period to comment more broadly on national codes and values.
 It first toured New Zealand in 1980 and 1981 and happened to coincide with the political and civil upheaval leading up to the 1981 Springbok rugby tour of New Zealand.
 McGee’s television writing has won several awards, including Best Drama Writer awards for two of his political documentary dramas.
+His latest novel The Antipodeans was published in 2015 by Upstart Press.

 FROM THE oxford companion TO new zealand literature